amaterasu-uwu-xd/termlaunch/README.md

 https://github.com/user-attachments/assets/8fbf3679-7065-43a9-8809-ce434fd53846

-## Features
-- Launch applications or some of its actions
-- Search
-- Icon preview support
-- Customizable (WIP)

 ## Limitations
-- Some desktop entries could break the application
-- If you have not configured a terminal emulator, it will use `kitty` as default
+- If you have not configured a terminal emulator, it will try to use `kitty` as default.
+- At some point, i would like to add support for prefixing the launch command with some like `sudo`, `prime-run`, `uwsm`, etc by adding a list of prefixes in the config file.

 ## Installation